 One of my favourite Puritan books is Jeremiah Burroughs’ The Rare Jewel of Christian Contentment.
-Tim Challies recently featured this book as one of the classics that he reads through with some of his blog devotees.
-As you read Burroughs’ Rare Jewel, you get a sense that this is a man who knows what he’s talking about.
-Phil Simpson explains how Jeremiah Burroughs learned contentment.
+Tim Challies once featured this book as one of the classics that he would through with some of his blog devotees.
+As you read Burroughs’ Rare Jewel, you really get a sense that this is a man who knows what he’s talking about.
+He learned about the value of contentment from his own experiences.

 The Rare Jewel of Christian Contentment, Jeremiah Burroughs, Carlisle: Banner of Truth Trust, 1998.
 Paperback, 228 pages, $7.99.

 Try this experiment sometime: go to your average vanilla Christian bookstore and ask for a book on contentment.
 Chances are they won’t be able to help you.
 And if you go on-line and look for books on the subject, there are a few modern titles, but not very many.
 Unfortunately, the health, wealth and prosperity “gospel” is far more popular and it’s way easier to find books by the likes of Joel Osteen and Joyce Meyer.
 Contentment is out of style – it is indeed a “rare jewel.”
 To learn from the Scriptures on this important topic, we’re best advised to go back four centuries to Jeremiah Burroughs, an English Puritan.